4nd3r/mkosi-intune/README.md

 ## Networking

-Out-of-the-box systemd-nspawn expects you to use systemd-networkd and ideally systemd-resolved.
+Out-of-box systemd-nspawn expects you to use systemd-networkd and ideally systemd-resolved.
 This reduces bit of troubles when setting up container.
 Systemd ships with `/usr/lib/systemd/network/80-container-ve.network` for host side and `/usr/lib/systemd/network/80-container-host0.network` for container side network configuration.
 Although it still requires setting up minimal masquerading rule from user side.